Hausa people: Language

 Hausa is used as the language of instruction at the elementary level in schools in northern Nigeria, and Hausa is available as course of study in northern Nigerian universities.
 In addition, several advanced degrees (Masters and PhD) are offered in Hausa in various universities in the UK, US, and Germany.
-Hausa is also being used in various social media networks around the world.

-Hausa is considered one of the world's major languages, and it has widespread use in a number of countries of Africa.
-Hausa's rich poetry, prose, and musical literature, is increasingly available in print and in audio and video recordings.
-The study of Hausa provides an informative entry into the culture of Islamic Africa.
-Throughout Africa, there is a strong connection between Hausa and Islam.

-The influence of the Hausa language on the languages of many non-Hausa Muslim peoples in Africa is readily apparent.
-Likewise, many Hausa cultural practices, including such overt features as dress and food, are shared by other Muslim communities.
-Because of the dominant position which the Hausa language and culture have long held, the study of Hausa provides crucial background for other areas such as African history, politics (particularly in Nigeria and Niger), gender studies, commerce, and the arts.

 Religion

-Orthodox Sunni Islam of the Maliki madhhab, is the predominant and historically established religion of the Hausa people.
-Islam has been present in Hausaland as early as the 11th century — giving rise to famous native Sufi saints and scholars such as Wali Muhammad dan Masani (d.1667) and Wali Muhammad dan Marna (d.
-1655) in Katsina — mostly among long-distance traders to North Africa whom in turn had spread it to common people while the ruling class had remain largely pagan or mixed their practice of Islam with pagan practices.
-By the 14th Century, Hausa traders were already spreading Islam across large swathe of west Africa such as Ghana, Cote d Ivoire etc..
+Sunni Islam of the Maliki madhhab, is the predominant and historically established religion of the Hausa people.
+Islam has been present in Hausaland since as early as the 11th century — giving rise to famous native Sufi saints and scholars such as Wali Muhammad dan Masani (d.1667) and Wali Muhammad dan Marina (d.
+1655) in Katsina — mostly among long-distance traders to North Africa whom in turn had spread it to common people while the ruling class had remained largely pagan or mixed their practice of Islam with pagan practices.
+By the 14th century, Hausa traders were already spreading Islam across a large swathe of west Africa such as Ghana, Côte d'Ivoire, etc..

 Muslim scholars of the early 19th century disapproved of the hybrid religion practiced in royal courts.
 A desire for reform contributed to the formation of the Sokoto Caliphate.
 The formation of this state strengthened Islam in rural areas.
 The Hausa people have been an important factor for the spread of Islam in West Africa.
 Today, the current Sultan of Sokoto is regarded as the traditional religious leader (Sarkin Musulmi) of Sunni Hausa–Fulani in Nigeria and beyond.

 Maguzanci, an African Traditional Religion, was practised extensively before Islam.
 In the more remote areas of Hausaland, the people continue to practise Maguzanci.
 Closer to urban areas, it is not as common, but with elements still held among the beliefs of urban dwellers.
 Practices include the sacrifice of animals for personal ends, but it is not legitimate to practise Maguzanci magic for harm.
 People of urbanized areas tend to retain a "cult of spirit possession," known as Bori.
 It incorporates the old religion's elements of African Traditional Religion and magic.